A man in traditional garments drumming.

 Ministry

-Ministry of Municipal Affairs
+Ministry of Housing and Municipal Affairs

 Description